-With such incredible vista views—including the Rocky Mountain range right in your backyard—it’s no surprise that locals are so keen to enjoy an outdoor activity.
+With such incredible vista views—including the Rocky Mountains right in your backyard—it’s no surprise that locals are so keen to enjoy an outdoor activity.

 Incredible hiking trails?
 Check.
 A cycling-friendly city?
 Check.
 Unparalleled skiing?
 Double, triple, maybe even quadruple check.

 Denver has the benefits of the mountains and trails, but beyond that, it lacks the variety that some people are looking for—namely, beaches.
 There are a few sandy areas and waterfront spots, but they’re more like “beaches” than beaches.
 However, what the city lacks in seaside destinations, it makes up for in its gorgeous mountains and green spaces.
 Plus, water features like Sloan’s Lake help former beach bums transition happily into lake-loving Denverites.